-Fulcrum Angle - 5-kv Class Only
+Fulcrum Angle - 5-kV Class Only

 This angle is used in conjunction with the lever bar to insert the circuit breaker into and withdraw it from the connected (operate) position.
-Refer to Racking Instructions for 5-ky class circuit breakers.
+Refer to Racking Instructions for 5-kv class circuit breakers.

-Racking Strip - 15-kv Class Only
+Racking Strip - 15-kV Class Only

 This strip engages the pawl on the racking lever for inserting the circuit breaker into and removing it from the cubicle.
-Refer to racking instructions for 15-ky class circuit breakers.
+Refer to racking instructions for 15-kv class circuit breakers.